daemontus/cancel-this/README.md

 ### Simple example

-A simple counter that is eventually cancelled by a one-second timeout:
+A simple counter that is eventually cancelled by a one-second timeout.
+More complex examples (including liveness monitoring and multi-threaded usage) are provided in the [documentation](https://docs.rs/cancel-this/).

 ```rust
 use std::time::Duration;